mcyph/speedysvc/README.rst

 This module has only been tested on Linux (specifically Ubuntu 18.04 LTS), but should work on other Linuxes, and potentially some other POSIX-compliant systems.
-It probably won't ever work on Windows, except for via the `Windows Subsystem for Linux`_ due to its reliance on POSIX semaphores and shared memory.
+It may never work on Windows except for via the `Windows Subsystem for Linux`_ due to its reliance on POSIX named semaphores and shared memory.

 It has the following dependencies: